aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-6-0/_index.md

 {{% /alert %}}
 ## **Added APIs**
 ### **Support for Metadata Manipulation Without Creating an Object of Workbook**
-This release of Aspose.Cells for Java API has exposed two new classes namely WorkbookMetadata & MetadataOptions along with a new enumeration MetadataType that now allows to manipulate the document properties (metadata) without creating an instance of Workbook.
-The WorkbookMetadata class is light weight and provides very easy to use, efficient mechanism to [read, write & update document properties without impacting the over all performance](/cells/java/using-workbookmetadata/).
+This release of Aspose.Cells for Java API has exposed two new classes namely `WorkbookMetadata` & `MetadataOptions` along with a new enumeration `MetadataType` that now allows manipulating the document properties (metadata) without creating an instance of `Workbook`.
+The `WorkbookMetadata` class is lightweight and provides a very easy‑to‑use, efficient mechanism to [read, write & update document properties without impacting the overall performance](/cells/java/using-workbookmetadata/).

 Following is the simple usage scenario.